Northwest Arkansas Council holds annual meeting; plans to expand the region’s healthcare economy

 FAYETTEVILLE, Ark.
-(KTFA) — On Wednesday, July 17th, the Northwest Arkansas Council held its annual summer meeting in downtown Fayetteville at TheatreSquared.
+(KNWA) — On Wednesday, July 17th, the Northwest Arkansas Council held its annual summer meeting in downtown Fayetteville at TheatreSquared.

 The event highlighted the council’s continued efforts in working to make Northwest Arkansas one of the top growing regions for infrastructure, workforce development, and entrepreneurial ecosystems.
-President and CEO Nelson Peacock told FOX 24 the region is projected to continue to rapidly grow over the next several years.
+President and CEO Nelson Peacock told KNWA the region is projected to continue to rapidly grow over the next several years.

 “We want to keep developing our economy with new exciting innovating new jobs.
 We want to make sure we have the right infrastructure in place to get people around, and we also want to have great arts and cultural amenities,” said Peacock.